 Practical Eccentric Application

-Control your eccentrics (2-3 seconds) on every rep. This is non-negotiable.
-But you don't need 5+ second eccentrics for growth.
+For most hypertrophy work, a controlled eccentric of around 2–3 seconds is a practical default.
+You don't need 5+ second eccentrics for growth.
 Occasional eccentric overload (using heavier negatives) can be a useful intensification technique, but it's not necessary for most lifters.

 When Time Under Tension Actually Matters